Giant Step: Notable campaigns (2011 and beyond)

 In 2011, Giant Step worked with music producer David Guetta to create awareness for Coca-Cola’s energy drink, Burn.
 Later in 2011 Giant Step Marketing promoted the launch of Barneys New York’s "Gaga’s Workshop," a holiday collaboration with Lady Gaga.
 The company provided PR, social media, digital and experiential campaigns.

-In 2012, Giant Step Marketing launched Absolut X for Absolut Vodka, a multi-year, integrated marketing program aimed at pairing music, art, & cocktails together.
-The program included 6 events in major markets in the form of a masquerade ball, content, traditional advertising and a digital campaign.
-The experiential program won a gold Ex Award in 2013 ("Best Production of An Event") and garnered media coverage from national media outlets.

 Giant Step Marketing produced and promoted the "Music Experiment 2.0" concert series in 2013 for Intel and Viacom.
 The series featured artists such as Arcade Fire, Empire of the Sun, and Disclosure and was broadcast on MTV Iggy and via livestream; the Arcade Fire show was also broadcast on "Jimmy Kimmel Live!" in partnership with ABC.
 The Intel series was later recognized with a silver Clio Award in 2014.

-In 2014, Giant Step Marketing worked with Western Union to create a viral holiday campaign that would surprise real customers.
-The stunt was staged and filmed in Western Union's Times Square location, where customers were called in under the guise of "business," only to be greeted with a custom tent, decorated with family and country mementos, and their favorite home cooked meal.
-The campaign was credited for aiding in the "[skyrocketing] of social engagement at Western Union," and recognized with a Shorty Award in 2015.